psu13/mutable-hakyll/posts/fried-rice-2023.md

 In its simplest form all you need for fried rice is this:

 1. Some day old cooked white rice.
-Let's say about 3 cups.
+Let's say about 3 cups. _Rule number one_ is that this rice has to be pre-cooked and preferably at least a day old.
+You can't make fried rice with freshly cooked rice.
+It has to at least be cold.
 Short or medium grain is best.
    Jasmine can work.
 If you are thinking about brown rice just stop reading and go away now.
 2. An egg or two.
 3. Some kind of onion/garlic/ginger or other aromatic.
 Let's say we have 3 or 4 scallions.
 4. Salt, a little soy sauce, white pepper, MSG if you want to get fancy and dark soy sauce if you really